woile/npt/README.md

 ```$ npt --help
 Nix Package Tool

-Usage: npt <COMMAND>
+Usage: npt [OPTIONS] <COMMAND>

 Commands:
-  install (i)  Install packages for the profile, if no repository provided, it defaults to nixpkgs
+  install  Install packages for the profile, if no repository provided, it defaults to nixpkgs
-  list (ls)    List installed packages
+  list     List installed packages
+  upgrade  Update all or specific packages
-  search (s)   Find a package in the registry, if no repository provided, it defaults to nixpkgs
+  search   Find a package in the registry, if no repository provided, it defaults to nixpkgs
-  remove (rm)  Remove one or more packages
+  remove   Remove one or more packages
   help     Print this message or the help of the given subcommand(s)

 Options:
+  -t, --teacher
   -h, --help     Print help information
   -V, --version  Print version information
 ```